Woodmoor, Maryland: Culture

+Winding streets and lots of old trees distinguish this neighborhood.
+Pinecrest Elementary School lies in the neighborhood, and Montgomery Blair High School is just steps across University Boulevard.
+Highlights of the year are the community Christmas tree lighting and the Menorah, a local Oktoberfest, the annual Pride Parade, and the music festival WOODMOORstock.

 Transportation

 Washington Metro service is available on the Red Line at the nearby Wheaton and Silver Spring stations.
 Woodmoor is served by Metrobus numbers Z6, Z8, C2, and C4, as well as Ride On number 9.
 The Piney Branch Road station of the Purple Line will be built in nearby Long Branch at the intersection of University Boulevard and Piney Branch Road and is expected to be open to the public by 2022.

 The neighborhood also has the dubious distinction of being serviced by the "Sorriest Bus Stop in America", according to a survey performed by Streetsblog.
 The bus stop is located at the intersection of Route 29 and Crestmoor Drive.